 Dec 2-6 is Older Driver Safety Awareness Week.
 Research shows that older drivers are more likely – than their younger counterparts – to adopt safe behaviors such as wearing a seat belt and complying with speed limits.

 However, those age 55 and older have twice the risk of dying in a work-related crash than younger workers do.
 One possible reason is that older persons are more likely to be injured if they are in a crash, and more likely to die if they are injured.

 Are you prepared to fall back this weekend?
 The seasonal time change creates a higher risk for injuries at work.

-Employers and employees should be aware of the potential effects on safety caused by the loss of sleep brought on by the daylight saving time change.
-Research has shown that the hour of lost sleep can be related to an increase in job-related injuries in the days following the time change.
+Employers and staff should be aware of the possible effects on safety caused by the loss of sleep brought on by the daylight saving time changes.